 Rebecca Thompson Mathews

-Unfortunately, Charles D. Mathews passed away after suffering a stroke in May of 1879 while his wife Rebecca and daughter Florence were travelling abroad; the funeral was held that June in the Music Room of the house he loved and enjoyed for such a short time.
+Unfortunately, Charles D. Mathews passed away after suffering a stroke in May of 1879 while his wife Rebecca and daughter Florence were traveling abroad; the funeral was held that June in the Music Room of the house he loved and enjoyed for such a short time.

-However, his wife, children, grandchildren, and other relatives continue to enjoy the Mansion every summer for many years to come.
+However, his wife, children, grandchildren, and other relatives continued to enjoy the Mansion every summer for many years to come.
 Lillie, the eldest of the children, married William M. Martin in 1873.
 Their second child, Edith, was born at the Mansion.
 Florence Mathews, born 1855, never married nor had any children; however, she was a devoted aunt to her nieces and nephews.

 Charles Thompson Mathews, the eldest son, also never married nor had children.
-He first gained notoriety in the field of architecture following the publication of two books, The Story of Architecture and The Renaissance Under the Valois; both publications were largely successful and were utilized as textbooks on the subject of architecture at schools such as Yale, Harvard, and Columbia.
+He first gained notoriety in the field of architecture following the publication of two books, The Story of Architecture and The Renaissance Under the Valois; both publications were largely successful and were utilized as textbooks on the subject of architecture at universities such as Yale, Harvard, and Columbia.
 Charles T. Mathews is known to have designed the Lady Chapel in St. Patrick’s Cathedral in New York City.

 When Charles T. Mathews passed away in January 1934, Florence Mathews retained their 5th Avenue Townhouse, but chose to make the “Norwalk House” her full-time residence, despite the enormous costs in maintaining and running such a large estate.
 At the time of her death four years later, only Harold remained.
-Harold, along with Lillie’s two daughters, Florence Courtnay and Edith Martin Mossman, first leased the estate in 1939 to the City of Norwalk and in 1941 the City purchased the property using a State Bond for “park-purposes.”
+Harold, along with Lillie’s two daughters, Florence Courtnay and Edith Martin Mossman, first leased the estate in 1939 to the City of Norwalk and, in 1941, the city purchased the property using a State Bond for “park-purposes.”